 I've been lucky to have traveled to dozens of amazing countries and I got a chance to live overseas, Australia and Canada, for a couple of years.
 Being exposed to other cultures really opened me up in many ways.
-After I came back to Japan, I realized that I got a different perspective while I was away and started viewing Japan through new lens.
-Japanese culture can be hard to understand time to time but there is a philosophy behind it.
+When I came home to Japan, I realized that I got a different perspective while I was away and started viewing Japan through new lens.
+Japanese culture can be hard to understand time to time but there is a philosophy behind it and I'd love to share that with you.
 I remember thinking that I wanted foreign visitors to see and experience real Japan.
-That feeling leads me to become a tour guide 6 years ago.
+That feeling led me to become a tour guide 6 years ago.

 A Recent Review of this guide

 Our custom tour with Eriko was fantastic — everything we expected and more.
 In the sweltering heat of mid-July, Eriko maintained an incredibly graceful composure and helped us all feel cooler following her lead.
 She is very knowledgeable and was able to accommodate all of our interests.
 Eriko is a true 5-star guide and we are grateful to have spent the day with her.

 ・6-year of experience as a private tour guide.

 ・Professional Kimono dresser and stylist.

 I am not a driver.
 I can arrange a private car with a driver.